datavzrd/datavzrd.github.io/src/docs/tutorial.rst

     datavzrd config.yaml --output example-report --overwrite-output

+.. note:

+    The additional ``--overwrite-output`` argument tells Datavzrd to overwrite the contents of the given directory if it already exists.
+This ensures that Datavzrd does not accidentally overwrite existing reports by requiring explicit permission to overwrite files.

 Open the main file, called ``index.html``, in your browser and check out the added name (top left) and description (above the table).
 The description can also be hidden via the "x"-button at its top right, and opened again via the "hamburger"-menu.